zhaohan-dong/etl-yfinance-kafka-beam/README.md

 With `yfinance-extended`, I hoped to handle those issues by downloading intra-day multi-ticker price/volume to a long-format dataframe, and make it possible to store those data in `parquet` format locally.<br/>

-However, it might be more sensible to get the data into a pipeline, from `yfinance -> Apache Kafka -> Apache Beam -> Apache Spark`.
-So in this repo, I'll try to refactor and use Java SDKs of Kafka and Beam.
+However, it might be more sensible to get the data into a pipeline, as we can let Apache Beam and Spark handle the data transformation and storage.<br/>

+Here are two directions it could go:<br/>
+- `yfinance-extended` -> parquet files -> Apache Spark (which is already here, but the transformation step is performed by `pandas` in Python); or,
+- `yfinance` -> Apache Kafka -> Apache Beam -> Apache Spark.

+With the first approach, we can run a daily cron job to get the data into parquet files, and then run a Spark job to transform the data and store it in HDFS.<br/>

+With the second approach, we can get the data into Kafka, and then use Beam to transform the data and send it to Spark for storage.
+The second approach is more scalable, and we can also use Beam to send the data to other databases like BigQuery or Cassandra.<br/>

 ## Structure
 This repo is structured as follows at the moment: